Supersonic-Sites/MEZStudiobeaute/content/en/services.md

     cta_select: true
     img_alt: Laser hair removal services thumbnail
     cta: Browse Our Services
-    desc: "Get rid of unwanted hair anywhere and everywhere with our precise laser treatments.
+    desc: "Get rid of unwanted hair anywhere and everywhere with our treatments.
+      Laser, wax or electrolyses all depending on your needs.
 From full facial treatments, to back, chest, bikini, arms, and legs, we've got you covered.
       Our team of certified professionals are here to answer any questions and of course, offer a free consultation before the treatment. "
     aos_select: true
-    title: Laser Treatments
+    title: Hair Removal
     type: img_third_left
     img_title: Learn more about our laser hair removal services
   - type: divider2x